mcinglis/c-style/readme.md

 By "act differently", I mean if things will break when users wouldn't expect them to.
 If a macro just looks different (e.g. the named arguments technique), then I don't consider that justification for an upper-case name.
 A macro should have an upper-case name if it:

 - repeats its arguments in its body, because this will break for non-pure expressions.
 Many compilers provide [statement expressions](http://stackoverflow.com/questions/6440021/compiler-support-of-gnu-statement-expression) to prevent this, but it's non-standard.
-If you do use statement expressions, you don't need to upper-case your macro name, because it's not relevant to your users.
+If you do use statement expressions, then you don't need to upper-case your macro name, because it's not relevant to your users.
 - modifies the calling context, e.g., with a `return` or `goto`.
 - takes an array literal as a named argument. ([why](http://stackoverflow.com/questions/5503362/passing-array-literal-as-macro-argument))

 Also, if I do capitalize a macro, I don't capitalize the macro's prefix: I'd call a macro `Apple_SCARY` rather than `APPLE_SCARY`.
+I try to limit my SHOUTING in my code.